Tutorial

 Choose the Right Confidence Threshold

-There is no universal "correct" threshold.
-Start with 0.7 for user-facing tags and 0.5 for internal analytics or moderation.
-Then monitor the results over a sample of images and adjust.
-If you are seeing too many irrelevant tags, raise the threshold.
-If important labels are being missed, lower it.
-Log every label and score your API returns, even the ones below threshold, so you can re-analyze historical data if you change your cutoff later.
+Start at 0.7 for user-facing tags and 0.5 for internal analytics, then tune.
+Raise the cutoff if you get too many irrelevant tags, lower it if important labels are missed.
+Log every label and score the API returns, even those below threshold, so you can re-analyze historical data if you change the cutoff later.

 Optimize Image Quality and Resolution

-The labeling model extracts more reliable labels from clear, well-lit images.
-Blurry, extremely low-resolution, or heavily compressed images produce noisier results.
-Resize images to at least 640 pixels on the shortest side before sending them to the API.
-At the same time, there is no benefit to sending a 50-megapixel raw file.
-Resize overly large images down to around 1200 pixels on the longest side to reduce upload time and bandwidth costs without sacrificing label quality.
+Send clear images of at least 640 pixels on the shortest side.
+Blurry, tiny, or heavily compressed images produce noisier labels.
+There is no benefit to a 50-megapixel raw file either: resize oversized images down to around 1200 pixels on the longest side to cut upload time and bandwidth without sacrificing label quality.

 Cache Labels to Avoid Redundant Calls